 During my three months temp job at a nearby Army Hospital, I wanted to work with residents, Family Practice doctors in training.
 I finished residency in 1996 and have worked in rural clinics and hospitals for 14 years.
-I want more rural family practice doctors and I agitated to work with them.
+I want more rural family practice doctors and I agitated to work with the residents in training.

 The Family Practice Department had actually hired me to do clinic.
 They are swamped and trying to hire temporary and permanent providers as quickly as they can.
 Six different temp companies called me about the same job, so the word is definitely out.

 Initially the department head explained that I was there to do clinic, but she changed her mind.
 I was cheerful about the electronic medical records.
 Learning a new electronic medical record is awful, but I was happy to be there, excited about working with residents and in a hospital more than 16 times as big as my usual small town hospital.
 Most importantly, I was patient with the computer.
 I have finally realized that computers don't actually speak English.
 They speak computer and they are dumb as rocks and they make no effort to understand what I am saying.
 They don't care.
 So it is no use getting mad at the dumb thing when it crashes or when it doesn't do what I want: I have to go find someone who knows the exact language that the stupid machine will understand.

 Since I was cheerful, my department head let me do what I want.
 I was on the clinic schedule every day, but it was empty.
 I would arrive and see walk-in active duty people from 6:30 to 8:00.
 At the same time, I would email the department head and ask what I was doing that day.
 Half the time, a physician was sick or had a family crisis, so she would move people around and put me with the residents.
 If not, I would open clinic.